A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: Introduction

-In this review paper, we provide a hierarchical categorization of the AFSA-based models.
-As shown in Fig.~\ref{Fig:taxo}, the AFSA-based models are grouped into two categories, i.e., continuous and discrete models.
-In addition, the discrete models are categorized into binary and combinatorial models.
-Then, each category is further divided into its respective constituents.
-Based on this taxonomy, this review consists of five sections.
-Section~\ref{Sec:AFSAa} explains the AFSA procedure and the four associated behaviors in detail.
-Section~\ref{Sec:impAFSA} reviews the continuous AFSA-based models including modified, multi-objective, hybrid and dynamic AFSA models.
-Section~\ref{Sec:dis} reviews the discrete AFSA models.
-Specifically, sub-sections~\ref{Sec:sec:bin} and~\ref{Sec:sec:comb}, respectively, focus on the discussion on the binary and combinatorial AFSA models, their modifications, improvements, and hybrid techniques.
-The limitations of the AFSA and its variants as well as several suggestions for future research are presented in Section~\ref{Sec:sug}.
+Based on this taxonomy, this review consists of six sections.
+Section~\ref{sec:background} explains various continuous optimization problems, the AFSA procedure and the three associated behaviors in detail, and compares the AFSA with PSO.
+Section~\ref{Sec:taxo} provides a taxonomy of the AFSA modifications and reviews each modification.
+Section~\ref{Sec:app} discusses the real-world applications of the AFSA.
+Section~\ref{Sec:future} { first empirically compares AFSA and its variants with several population based algorithms, and then} provides several suggestions for future research.
 The concluding remarks are given in Section~\ref{Sec:con}.